Hoover FloorMate Deluxe hard floor cleaner review

 - Versatile and mobile – weighs only 14 lbs, so it’s easy to maneuver and carry.

 - Gentle to the floors – the SpinScrub brushes are efficient (multi-angle design of the brush) but don’t cause any damage to the floors, tiles or any sealed surface.
+We would say that in these quality aspect, it belongs in the top 5% of all vacs out there. especially iof the criteria is value and not simply cost.

 - Capacity of the tanks: 48 oz